Core Faculty

 In addition to working with clients in VCIH’s community clinic, Larken’s passion is sharing her craft through education.
 As founding co-director and core faculty at VCIH, she developed the comprehensive curriculum together with Guido and Betzy, and continues to think about and experiment with new methods to inspire the combination of rigorous critical inquiry and joyful exploration that herbalism calls for.
 She is interested in education as necessarily life-long and transformative, and views learning and healing as parallel endeavors of discovery.

 In addition to her roles at VCIH, Larken served for seven years as faculty in the Health Arts and Sciences (HAS) program at Goddard College, where she worked with students passionate about various herbal traditions, nutrition, agriculture, social and environmental justice, deep ecology, and radical public health.
-She continues to guest lecture and advise in the HAS program and is a recurring lecturer in the nursing programs at the University of Vermont.
-She teaches widely at national conferences and has served as faculty for numerous other clinical herbal programs.
-She also proudly serves on the advisory board of Integrative Medicine for the Underserved (IM4US), an educational and advocacy organization working towards a healthcare paradigm of wellness, prevention, patient empowerment, and self-care.
+She teaches widely at national conferences and has served as faculty for numerous other clinical herbal programs, as well as a recurring lecturer in the nursing programs at the University of Vermont.

 Her education includes a Master of Science in Herbal Medicine from Maryland University of Integrative Health (formerly Tai Sophia Institute for the Healing Arts) and a Bachelor of Arts from Goddard College.
 Larken holds certificates in Zen Shiatsu and Swedish/Esalen Massage from the Heartwood Institute and in using Teishin (acupressure) for pain and stress from the Barefoot Doctor Institute.
 She has also studied mind-body skills at the Center for Mind-Body Medicine in Washington, DC and is currently completing certification in Somatic Experiencing, based on the trauma resolution work of Dr. Peter Levine.